 However, having soreness or not having soreness is not a good indicator of having a good or bad workout.
 If you feel extra sore, it may be because your body is not conditioned to the strain is put through.
 If you don't feel sorry, it may because your muscles are already conditioned to the strain and don't feel as sore as they may have in the past from similar workouts and exercises.

-What Should I Do If I’m Feeling Sore After A Workout?
+What To Do If You Do Feel Sore After A Workout

 MOVE YOUR BODY